tony-aw/squarebrackets/README.md

     of a nested list.
-But these only operate on a single recursive subset, and are not vectorized for multiple recursive subsets of a nested list at once. ‘squarebrackets’ provides a way to reshape a nested list into a 2D recursive array of lists, thereby allowing vectorized operations on recursive subsets of such a nested list.
+But these only operate on a single recursive subset, and are not vectorized for multiple recursive subsets of a nested list at once. ‘squarebrackets’ provides a way to reshape a nested list into a recursive matrix, thereby allowing vectorized operations on recursive subsets of such a nested list.
 5)  The `[<-` operator only supports copy-on-modify semantics for most classes.
 The ‘squarebrackets’ methods provides explicit pass-by-reference and pass-by-value semantics, whilst still respecting things like binding-locks and mutability rules.
-6)  ‘squarebrackets’ supports index-less sub-set operations, which is far more memory efficient for `long vectors` than sub-set operations using the `[` and `[<-` operators.
+6)  ‘squarebrackets’ supports index-less sub-set operations, which is more memory efficient for `long vectors` than sub-set operations using the `[` and `[<-` operators.